 Men cycle more than women in the ACT: for every woman cycling, there are two men.
 In English speaking countries this is the norm, however, in Europe women and men are just as likely to ride.
 It could happen here, too.

 Comparing cycling in England and the Netherlands

-The PCT team compared their current circumstances (largely from the UK 2011 Census), and referred to them as the “baseline”, with that which is possible and normal in the Netherlands, which they call “Go Dutch”.
+The PCT team in the UK compared took their current circumstances (UK 2011 Census) as a baseline, and consider what is possible and normal in the Netherlands – “Go Dutch”.

 What they found

 “People in the Netherlands make 26.7% of trips by bicycle, fifteen times higher than the figure of 1.7% in England.
 In addition, cycling in England is skewed towards younger, male cyclists.
 By contrast in the Netherlands cycling remains common into older age, and women are in fact slightly more likely to cycle than men”Propensity to Cycle Tool (PCT) – Additional FAQs, accessed 2/5/2020